amramer/amramer/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&color=0:0e75b6,50:1a1f35,100:0d1117&height=100&section=footer" />

-*Building systems that see and understand the world one model at a time.*
+<em>Building systems that see and understand the world one model at a time.</em>

 </div>